Helios Technologies (HLIO)

 nullAI Analysis | Feedback

-Sean Bagan was appointed President and Chief Executive Officer of Helios Technologies on January 6, 2025.
-He previously served as Chief Financial Officer of Helios from August 9, 2023, and was named Interim President and Chief Executive Officer effective July 8, 2024.
-Prior to joining Helios, Mr. Bagan spent 23 years at Polaris Inc., a global leader in powersports and off-road innovation.
-His extensive experience at Polaris included operational finance, international sales, product segments, acquisitions, corporate finance, and treasury.
-He also held roles with general management and operational oversight for both U.S. and global businesses.
-Mr. Bagan began his career with Arthur Andersen, LLP.
+Sean Bagan was appointed President & Chief Executive Officer of Helios Technologies on January 6, 2025, after serving as Interim President & Chief Executive Officer from July 8, 2024.
+He initially joined Helios as Chief Financial Officer on August 9, 2023.
+Prior to Helios, Mr. Bagan spent 23 years at Polaris Inc., a global leader in powersports and off-road innovation, where his extensive financial management leadership experience included roles in operational finance, international sales, product segments, mergers and acquisitions, and corporate finance and treasury.
+He holds a Bachelor of Arts in Accounting and Management from St. John's University, MN, and a General Management Certificate from Cambridge Judge.

-Billy Aldridge has served as the Senior Vice President, Managing Director of Enovation Controls (a Helios company) since May 3, 2021, and now has responsibility for the complete group of operations that comprise the Electronics segment for Helios Technologies.
-He joined FW Murphy, a division of Enovation Controls, in 2008 as the OEM Sales Manager.
-He advanced to a Director position in 2015 and then to Vice President of Business Development in 2018.
-Mr. Aldridge began his career with MerCruiser/Mercury, part of the Brunswick Corporation, in 2000, where he earned his Lean Six Sigma certification and worked in various functional areas including Supply Chain, Program Management, and OEM Sales.
+Billy Aldridge was promoted to President, Electronics, effective January 4, 2026.
+He previously served as Senior Vice President, Managing Director of Enovation Controls since May 3, 2021, and assumed responsibility for the entire Electronics segment for Helios Technologies on March 31, 2025.
+Mr. Aldridge joined FW Murphy, a division of Enovation Controls, in 2008 as the OEM Sales Manager, where he focused on growing the marine market, before moving into a Director position in 2015 and then Vice President of Business Development in 2018.

 AI Analysis | Feedback